How to Transfer a Car Title in Florida After the Owner Dies

 Electronic Titles

 Florida issues electronic titles by default.
-If the vehicle has an electronic title rather than a paper certificate, the person filing does not need to print the title.
-On Form 82040, the applicant notes that the title is electronic in Section 11 (“other” box).
+If the vehicle has an electronic title rather than a paper certificate, the person filing does not need to produce a physical title.
+On Form 82040, the applicant notes that the title is electronic in Section 11 (the “other” box).
 The tax collector’s office verifies the electronic title in the FLHSMV system and processes the transfer.

 If a paper title is needed for any reason, an additional $2.50 printing fee applies.
 Some tax collector offices offer same-day title printing for an additional $10 expedited fee.